Last Updated on September 22, 2023 by Mayank Dham

 In this blog we gonna talk about the difference between ArrayList and Vector.
-Both ArrayList and Vector are classes in the hierarchy of the Collection Framework.
-Both ArrayList and Vector are used to build dynamic arrays of items that can expand in size as needed.
-The two main distinctions between an ArrayList and a Vector are that an ArrayList is a standard collection class while a Vector belongs to a legacy class that was subsequently redesigned to enable collection classes.
+ArrayList and Vector are both members of the Collection Framework’s class hierarchy.
+They serve as tools to construct dynamic arrays that can dynamically adjust their size.
+However, two primary disparities between ArrayList and Vector exist.
+Specifically, ArrayList stands as a conventional collection class, whereas Vector has origins as a legacy class that was subsequently adapted to accommodate collection class functionality.
 Let us deep dive into our topic i.e the difference between ArrayList and Vector.

 Another significant distinction is that whereas Vector is synchronized, ArrayList is non-synchronized.